FREE CLASS

 #5.
 Reject Guilt And Negativity

-I added these ones based on personal experience because planning for low moments can make you feel guilty- especially as someone who’s used to being productive and getting things done.
+I added these based on personal experience, because planning for low moments can make you feel guilty, especially if you’re used to being productive and getting things done.

 If you’re used to being on the go, there can be a lot of guilt associated with deciding to take a break from everything, knowing that everyone else you know is still on the grind.